Embracing Our Ethical Mandate (p

 d. autonomous no matter who initiates sexual contact.

-10. The patient most likely to become sexually involved with her therapist is
+10. The patient most likely to become sexually involved with her

 a. a woman whose father recently died.